 19.1 Nothing in this Agreement shall limit or exclude Company’s liability for:

 (a) death or personal injury caused by its negligence;

 (c) any other liability which cannot be limited or excluded by applicable law.

-16.3 Subject to Clauses 16.1 and 16.2, Company’s total aggregate liability to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with this Agreement shall be limited to the Costs paid by the Customer as at the date of the event giving rise to the liability.
+19.3 Subject to Clauses 19.1 and 19.2, Company’s total aggregate liability to the you, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with this Agreement shall be limited to the Costs paid by you to the Company as at the date of the event giving rise to the liability.

-16.4 The Customer acknowledges and agrees that the performance of the Services by Company may be dependent, conditional or otherwise reliant upon the performance by the Customer or a third party of certain obligations (including, without limitation, the provision of talent, venue hire, catering, travel, production or other related services), or the supply by the Customer or a third party of certain materials, information, access or other requirements.
-Company will not be liable for any delay or failure to provide the Services if the Customer or such third party does not perform such obligations or supply such materials, information, access or requirements (or does not perform or supply them in good time) and shall be entitled to an extension of time to perform its obligations, equal to the length of the delay caused by the Customer.
+19.4 You acknowledge and agree that the performance of the Services by Company may be dependent, conditional or otherwise reliant upon the performance by the you or a third party of certain obligations (including, without limitation, the provision of talent, venue hire, catering, travel, production or other related services), or the supply by the you or a third party of certain materials, information, access or other requirements.
+The Company will not be liable for any delay or failure to provide the Services if you or such third party does not perform such obligations or supply such materials, information, access or requirements (or does not perform or supply them in good time) and shall be entitled to an extension of time to perform its obligations, equal to the length of the delay caused by you.

-17.2 This Agreement constitutes the entire agreement between the Customer and Company, and supersedes all previous or contemporaneous agreements, proposals, understandings and representations (written or oral).
+20.3 This Agreement constitutes the entire agreement between you and the Company, and supersedes all previous or contemporaneous agreements, proposals, understandings and representations (written or oral).

-17.6 This Agreement (and any non-contractual obligations arising out of it) is governed by the law of England & Wales and both the Customer and Company submit to the exclusive jurisdiction of the English courts in respect of any dispute arising out of or in connection therewith.
+20.7 This Agreement (and any non-contractual obligations arising out of it) is governed by the law of England & Wales and both Parties submit to the exclusive jurisdiction of the English courts in respect of any dispute arising out of or in connection therewith.